 Now, where else can we see tulips in the Netherlands?

 This is the place a lot of people choose to visit, simply put, it’s massive and there are many separate events to check out once you make the short trip to the outskirts of Amsterdam.
 Keukenhof, in Lisse, is extremely pretty so we’ve dropped a few happenings below.

-April 13, 2019, The festivities take place 30 minutes outside the center of Amsterdam.
-The Keukenhof Flower Parade (“Bloemencorso Bollenstreek”) has floats adorned with arrangements of Hyacinths, daffodils, and of cours tulips.
+The festivities take place 30 minutes outside the center of Amsterdam.
+The Keukenhof Flower Parade (“Bloemencorso Bollenstreek”) has floats adorned with arrangements of Hyacinths, daffodils, and of course tulips.

-It will be held on April 13th because of Easter and King’s Day crowding the latter half of April.
-This year will mark the 72nd time their Flower Parade has been held.
+This year will mark the 73rd time the Flower Parade has been held.
 Still not excited?
 Then you’ll have to take a helicopter tour above the endless and regal tulips fields.

 Noordoostpolder is a family favourite, there’s even a driving route you can take while you take in the view! (delicious scenery, *drools*).
 There’s also a plucking field specifically for taking some keepsakes home with you.
 This particular area of the Netherlands has agriculture at its heart, it’s home to most of the tulip fields in the Netherlands, over 1,000 hectares dedicated to growing just that.

 To reach the Noordoostpolder, find your way by car to the center, Emmeloord.
 From Amsterdam or Utrecht, this is about a 75-minute drive.